-Dr. Juraj Belaj, senior research associate
+Dr. Juraj Belaj, Scientific Advisor

 Juraj Belaj was born in 1968 in Ptuj, Slovenia.
 He received his education in Zagreb, where he graduated from the Faculty of Humanities and Social Sciences of the University of Zagreb in 1997 with a degree in Archaeology and Information Sciences.
 He received his Master's degree in 2001 (“Archaeological inheritance of military orders in North-Western continental Croatia“) and his PhD (“Archaeological verification of the presence of the Knights Templar and the Knights of St. John in the area of Ivanščica“) in 2005 from the Department of Archaeology at the Faculty of Humanities and Social Sciences, University of Zagreb.